sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 22. Save changes and close the editor.

-23. The chart is now setup to run our web container.
-Type the following command to deploy the application described by the YAML files.
+23. The chart is now setup to deploy our web container.
+Type the following command to deploy the application described by the Helm chart.
 You will receive a message indicating that helm has created a web deployment and a web service.

     ```bash
     cd ../..